owncloud-archive/documentation/user_manual/pim/calendar.rst

 .. |share| image:: ../images/share.png

 A calendar can be shared with a user, group, and/or public.
-It can have a password and a expiration date which will expiry the share after the specified date.
+It can have a password and a expiration date which will expire the share after the specified date.

 If the calendar is shared with a user or group, it is possible to set permissions to create, edit, delete, and share the events in it.